rclone/rclone/docs/content/commands/rclone_hashsum.md

     $ rclone hashsum MD5 remote:path

-Note that hash names are case insensitive.
+Note that hash names are case insensitive and values are output in lower case.

 ```